Buhrietoe/brood/README.md

     BROOD_ADDRESS=127.0.0.1 # DEFAULT: 0.0.0.0
     BROOD_PORT=1234 # DEFAULT: 3456
+    BROOD_UI=static # DEFAULT: static/dist; This is the path to the web assets

 Configuration can also be done in a json/yaml/toml file.
 If there is a problem reading the file, brood will continue with its defaults.